 - Design internal systems that minimize or mitigate the potential for fraud

-To receive the Certificate in Forensic Accounting from Georgetown University, students must successfully complete the eight (8) required courses for a total of 7.20 Continuing Education Units (CEUs), which is equivalent to 72.0 contact hours.
-Students must complete the program within a two-year time period.
+To receive the Certificate in Forensic Accounting from Georgetown University, students must successfully complete eight (8) required courses for a total of 7.20 Continuing Education Units (CEUs), which is equivalent to 72.0 contact hours.
+All eight courses must be completed within a two-year time period.

 Georgetown University Center for Continuing and Professional Education is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN, 37219-2417.
 Web site: www.nasbatools.com.

 The National Registry of CPE Sponsors is a program offered by the National Association of State Boards of Accountancy (NASBA) to recognize CPE program sponsors who provide continuing professional education (CPE) programs in accordance with nationally recognized standards.

 This certificate is an open enrollment program.
 No application is required and registration is available by clicking the course links below.
 Course registration is complete when payment is processed and you receive a confirmation email.